About Uganda’s Mountain Gorillas

 Mgahinga National Park is the other Park where uganda gorillas are found.
 It is one of the parks in the virunga ranges shared between Uganda, Rwanda, and DRC.

 Gorilla tracking is a captivation and unforgettable experience which more than repays the effort needed to reach Bwindi and to trek through the forest.
-Bwindi has seven habituated gorilla groups that are tracked by tourists.
+Bwindi has thirteen habituated gorilla groups that are tracked by tourists.
 Three of these are in the vicinity of Buhoma and one at Nkuringo.
+Uganda gorillas can also be visited in Ruhija and Rushaga regions of Bwindi Impenetrable National Park

 Bwindi Impenetrable National Park